edgelesssys/contrast/docs/docs/getting-started/overview.md

    Confirm that your application is running securely and that workload integrity is being enforced.

 5. [Securely connect to the app](./deployment.md#8-connect-securely-to-the-frontend):
-   Establish a secure connection backed by confidential computing hardware—eliminating the need for users to place trust in you as the service provider.
+   Establish a secure connection backed by confidential computing hardware, eliminating the need for users to place trust in you as the service provider.

 ## Emojivoto app